 Once the website is set and you’re comfortable managing everything inside WordPress, don’t forget to syndicate your show across the major and lesser-known podcast directories.

-This is the simplest, most cost-effective way to grow an audience is to feature your show in every place a potential listener already consumes content.
+This is the simplest, most cost-effective way to grow an audience to feature your show in every place a potential listener already consumes content.
 Don’t cut yourself off from being discovered!

 Now it’s your turn: do you run a podcast?
 If yes, what do you like the most about podcasting?
 If no, have you ever considered it?
 Share your experience in the comments!